rehiy/webox-docker/README.md

 Webox (`abbreviation for web-box`) is a customized lnmp server.
 It supports running on most linux distributions, such as alpine, CentOS, Debian, and Ubuntu.

-`v13` tag contains the following modules: mariadb, nginx, nodejs, php, redis.
+`v13` tag contains the following modules: mysql, nginx, nodejs, php, redis.
 And some popular plug-ins have been added, such as geoip2, imagick ...

-- mariadb 10.5.x
+- mysql 8.0.x

 - nginx 1.19.x